-The Company has an option agreement to purchase a 100% interest in the La Esperanza claims, subject to a Net Smelter Return royalty of up to 1.5%, by making option payments over a period of three years totalling US\$150,000.
-The claim area at the La Esperanza project has been increased through staking claims of 9,055 hectares surrounding the original claims covering 435 hectares.
+The Company has an option agreement to purchase a 100% interest in the original La Esperanza claims covering 435 hectares, subject to a NSR royalty of up to 1.5%, by making option payments over a period of three years totalling US\$150,000.
+The claim area at the La Esperanza project has been increased through staking claims of 9,055 hectares.
 The project is located in the state of Zacatecas, 100 km south-southeast of the city of Durango.